RiccardoGMoschetti/apirehab/docs/azure-function-performance/dot-net-APIs.md

 ### "P*V2" tiers

 These tiers are the second generation of "premium" app services.
 Compared to "S" tiers, they have more memory and perform much better.
-They can still be your choice for most workloads where you don't need the P3 tier (which also gives you long-term discount which are not allowed for P2 tiers).
+They can still be your choice for most workloads where you don't need the P\*v3 tiers (which also give you long-term discount which are not allowed for P\*v2 tiers).

-Findings for the Linux P\*V2 functions:
+Findings for the Linux P\*v2 functions:

 ### Linux tiers